nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/GIMP.md

     Feature:
         + Can edit things only in the selection (brushing, color adjust,...)
         + Can have MULTIPLE SELECTION when holding the <shift> key while creating selection
-        + BINARY OPERATIONS with different selection region:
+        + BOOLEAN OPERATIONS with different selection region:
             + Add
             + Subtract
             + Intersect